Last Updated:

 Philanthropic loans allow charities and community groups to act quickly to put in an offer, giving them time to apply for grants, approach major donors and run traditional appeals and seek other income generating opportunities afterwards.

 Some grant funding, for example for peat bog restoration, is only available once the restoration work has started or been completed.
 Without the funds to start the work the charity can’t access the grant funding.
-A philanthropic loan to cover starting/carrying out the work can unlock that grant funding and massively amplify and speed up the work and impact that the charity can achieve – absolutely crucial in a climate and biodiversity crisis.
+A philanthropic loan to cover starting/carrying out the work can unlock that grant funding and massively amplify and speed up the work and impact that the charity can achieve.

 For myself and some other philanthropic lenders, it’s really important that we can keep re-circulating our money to facilitate and unlock further projects.
 We place our trust in borrower organisations to focus on repaying the loans asap so that other projects can be unlocked by our philanthropic loans.